maxbraith/SFProject1/README.md

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. - Giovanni will implement atm, teller, software classes and tests for bank system class. his branch has not been merged but has been mostly implemented
+1. - Giovanni will implement atm, teller, software classes and tests for bank system class
-2. - Matt implements all Account classes and user interface
+2. - Matt implements all Account classes (in Account Folder) including Bank and user interface, as well as helped implement teller.
-3. -
+3. - Max implmented all of Custmer and helped with teller, and bank system.
+Made tests for bank admin and customer tests
-4. -
+4. - Collective effort on debugging and fixing merge errors
-5. << add more as needed >>

-Don't forget to use Test-Driven Development (TDD)
-1. Write Class and Method Function Headers
-2. Write Tests
-3. Implement Method Functions

-Good Luck!
+TDD was used for the most part!